-In some cases, you can identify forward-looking statements by terms such as: "anticipates," "believes," "continues," "could," "estimates," "expects," "intends," "may," "plans," "seeks," "should" and "will."
-These statements reflect our current views with respect to future events and are based on assumptions and subject to risks and uncertainties.
+In some cases, you can identify forward-looking statements by terms such as: "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "plans," "seeks," "should" and "will" and similar expressions intended to identify forward-looking statements.
+These statements reflect our current views with respect to future events, are based on assumptions and are subject to risks and uncertainties.
 Given these risks and uncertainties, you should not place undue reliance on these forward-looking statements.
 We discuss many of these risks in greater detail under the headings "Risk Factors" and "Management's Discussion and Analysis of Financial Conditions and Results of Operations" in this Quarterly Report.
-Except as required by law, we undertake no obligation to update any forward-looking statements to reflect events or circumstances arising after the date of such statements.
-Readers are cautioned not to place undue reliance on the forward-looking statements, which speak only as of the date of this Quarterly Report.
+Except as required by law, we undertake no obligation to update or revise any forward-looking statements to reflect new information or future events or developments.
+Readers are cautioned not to place undue reliance on the forward-looking statements, which speak only as of the date of this Quarterly Report on Form 10-Q.